Eighth Army (United Kingdom): Formation

-During 1941, XIII Corps was the primary Allied formation in Egypt.
-The process of forming a second, initially known as the Armoured Corps and later XXX Corps (this corps would not become active until October 1941), had also started.
-Due to the increased size of allied forces in Egypt and the forming second corps, it was decided in September 1941 that a field army headquarters was needed to direct these formations.
-On 10 September, the Western Army headquarters was formed in Cairo.
-The name was subsequently changed to the Army of the Nile, before being redesignated as the Eighth Army on 26 September.
+During 1941, XIII Corps was the primary British formation in Egypt.
+The process of forming a second, initially known as the Armoured Corps before being renamed XXX Corps (this corps would not become active until October 1941), had also started.
+Due to the increased size of the British forces in Egypt and the forming second corps, it was decided in September 1941, that a field army headquarters was needed to direct these formations.
+On 10 September, the Western Army headquarters was established in Cairo.
+The name was subsequently changed to the Army of the Nile, before being changed to the Eighth Army on 26 September.
 Winston Churchill, the British Prime Minister, sometimes referred to the army as the Western Desert Force.

-Churchill suggested General Henry Maitland Wilson for command of the army, but the final decision was left in the hands of General Sir Claude Auchinleck who commanded Middle East Command and oversaw all British-led forces in the region.
+Churchill suggested General Henry Maitland Wilson for command of the army but the final decision was left in the hands of General Sir Claude Auchinleck the GOC Middle East Command who oversaw all British-led forces in the region.
 Auchinleck selected Lieutenant-General Alan Cunningham, who had led the British effort from Kenya during the East African campaign.
 On 29 August 1941, due to the success he had achieved, he was ordered to Egypt to take command of the forming Eighth Army, which he did on 24 September.
-The Eighth Army was responsible for operations in the Western Desert and was supported by the existing command, British Troops in Egypt, that controlled the lines of communication, the Egyptian anti-aircraft defenses, as well as undertaking internal security behind the front.
+The Eighth Army was responsible for operations in the Western Desert and was supported by the existing command, British Troops in Egypt, that controlled the lines of communication, the Egyptian anti-aircraft defences and internal security behind the front.

-A crusader shield was used as the insignia of the army.
-Per the Imperial War Museum (IWM), it was chosen as it related to the codename for the first offensive that was planned for the army to undertake: Operation Crusader.
-Initial variants of the design used red, although the IWM stated that "it is not clear how widely they were issued, if at all."
-Concerns that a red cross would be confused with the emblem of the International Red Cross led to a switch from red to gold for the army insignia.
-On some variants of the design, the cross was outlined in dark blue or black.

-The 7th Armoured Division, which formed part of the army, was nicknamed the Desert Rats after their choice of mascot and insignia.
-George Forty, a historian who has written about the division, commented that the fame of the 7th Armoured Division subsequently resulted in its nickname being "loosely attached to any member of the forces who served in the Western Desert."
+The 7th Armoured Division, which formed part of the army, was nicknamed the Desert Rats after the Jerboa, their choice of mascot and insignia.
+George Forty, a historian who has written about the division, commented that the fame of the 7th Armoured Division resulted in its nickname being "loosely attached to any member of the forces who served in the Western Desert".
 Robin Neillands, in his work on the Eighth Army, wrote "It is worth pointing out here that the term 'Desert Rat', though often used to describe any soldier of the Desert Army or the men who fought in Tobruk – the Australians have a 'Rats of Tobruk' Association – should strictly be applied only to the men of the British 7th Armoured Division".